likelian/Lab_spring2022/README.md

 * dry_wet to 0.16
 * reverb room size to 1
 * compressor release time to 150ms
+* removed K-weighted filter in EQ
+* changed the EQ ranking
+* a few other things I don't remember, need to refer to the code when writing the paper

 bounced the clipping-free audio from Reaper for rule-based mixing

+Fixed a bug:
+rule-based reverb wa

+the final normalized loudness should be **-28 LKFS**.
+Use iZotope RX to set the loudness.

 ##### Reverb: